Binding the Guitar Body

 Gluing binding

-After finally getting them bent into shape it was time to glue the ebony binding to the edges.
+After finally getting them bent into shape it was time to glue the ebony binding to the edge

 The hand purfling cutter was very useful for marking the lines before using the router for the binding / purfling ledges and also for cleaning up neatly afterwards.